 - Associate in Arts (A.A.)

 - Associate in Science (A.S.)

-- Associate of Arts in Teaching (A.A.T- E.C.T.)

 - Associate in Fine Arts in Art (A.F.A.)

 Each degree requires at least 62 credit hours for completion and fulfills the first two years of study for students pursuing a bachelor's degree at a four-year college or university.
 Students are encouraged to meet with a Morton College Academic Advisor and to consult the catalog of the college or university they expect to attend for information about transferable courses.
 To meet with an advisor, call (708) 656-8000, Ext.
 2250.